-A simple--and delicious--way to incorporate a head at your table is with roasted garlic (pareve) and rainbow slaw (pareve) including cabbage.
+A simple and delicious way to incorporate a head at your table is with roasted garlic and a rainbow slaw including cabbage (both pareve).
 If you are ok with a fish head, try porgy baked in salt (pareve), or any other baked whole fish you prefer.
 For those who are of the more adventurous kind, a steamed sheep's head (meat) will do the trick.

 07 of 10

-The ancient belief that fish don't sleep has been discredited, but the notion that fish are ever vigilant and swim constantly is linked to this symbol and reflects the desire to be constantly aware of G-d and of opportunities to do good.
+The ancient belief that fish don't sleep has been discredited, but the notion that fish are ever vigilant and swim constantly is linked to this symbol and reflects the desire to be constantly aware of God and of opportunities to do good.

 08 of 10